Achronite/node-red-contrib-energenie-ener314rt/README.md

 |VOLTAGE|Current battery voltage|float|VOLTAGE_TS|
 |VOLTAGE_TS|Tmestamp of when battery voltage was last received|epoch|VOLTAGE_TS|

+## Troubleshooting
+If you have any issues with the code, particularly if your board is not initialising, please try [ener314rt-debug](https://github.com/Achronite/ener314rt-debug), which has been created as a standalone node application with full debug enabled.

+*Unable to initialise Energenie ENER314-RT board error: -1*: Check that your card is installed correctly, and that you **do not** have hardware SPI enabled.
+On raspbian if the hardware SPI driver was loaded, you will see the device `/dev/spidev0.0`.
+If you see this, you will need to switch hardware SPI OFF.

+# Package Details

 ## Change History
 | Version | Change details
 |---|---|
 0.1.0|Initial Release
 0.2.0|Full NPM & node-red catalogue release
 0.3.0|Major change - Switched to use node.js Native API (N-API) for calling C functions, and split off new node module.
 Added a new node to support MiHome Radiator Valve, along with a separate thread for monitoring that implements caching and dynamic polling.
 This version requires node.js v10+.
+0.3.2|Added node v10+ dependency (via 'engines').
+Added troubleshooting section to docs.

 ## Dependencies